Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Conclusion

 \section{Conclusion}

 This work presents a neutral atom quantum computing architecture that unites qubit motion with individual optical addressing to run logical quantum circuits.
-This architecture addresses the overhead of excessive atom motion that might ultimately hamper the scaling of utility-scale quantum computers~\cite{sunami2025}.
+This architecture reduces the overhead of atom motion that might otherwise hamper the scaling of utility-scale quantum computers~\cite{sunami2025}.
 The experimental demonstrations exhibit improved logical-over-physical performance for the first demonstrations of logical pre-compiled Shor circuits and logical constant-depth circuits.

 Two complementary ingredients underpin these results.
-First, compiler‑level transformations recast the logical circuits into a constant-depth format that optimizes qubit placement to minimize movement overhead.
-Second, in‑place operations enable fast and more accurate entanglement without requiring movement before every gate, mitigating a dominant contributor to wall‑clock runtime and error accumulation.
-Together, these features enable a neutral atom architecture that seeks to minimize circuit depth and runtime at the expense of increased qubit count: a trade‑off well matched to neutral atom systems, which can increase qubit number within a single glass cell more readily than they can accelerate native gate times.
+First, manual circuit compilation to achieve constant depth and optimized qubit placement.
+Second, in‑place operations enable fast entanglement without requiring movement before every gate, mitigating a dominant contributor to wall‑clock runtime and error accumulation.
+Together, these features enable a neutral atom architecture that seeks to minimize circuit depth and runtime at the expense of increased qubit count:.
+This is a trade‑off well matched to neutral atom systems, which can increase qubit number more readily than they can accelerate native gate times.

-Looking ahead, the current single‑species implementation described in this work would still require motion for mid‑circuit measurements; extending to dual‑species arrays (or even hiding beams) would enable in‑place readout and further reduce both runtime and error \cite{fang2025interleaved, saffman2025quantum}.
-Continued development of motion‑aware, logic‑to‑device compilers will be central to exploiting constant‑depth paradigms at larger scale.
-By consolidating recent hardware and compilation advances, the architecture presented lays the groundwork for further increases in scale towards large, fault-tolerant quantum computers.
+Looking ahead, the current single‑species implementation described in this work would still require motion for mid‑circuit measurements; extending to dual‑species arrays or hiding beams would enable in‑place readout and further reduce both runtime and error \cite{fang2025interleaved, saffman2025quantum, sunami2025}.

+Continued development in several key areas will be central to exploiting constant‑depth paradigms at larger scale: optical addressing for parallel gates, scaled tuning systems for individually addressed entangling operations, improvement in SPAM and gate fidelities, and continuous atom reloading \cite{chiu2025continuousoperationofacoherent3, muniz2025repeatedancillareuselogical, li2025fastcontinuouscoherentatom}.
+Additionally, scaling the physical qubit count to tens and hundreds of thousands is essential and achievable, as demonstrated by recent progress towards a 6,100-qubit array \cite{manetsch2025tweezerarray6100highly, chiu2025continuousoperationofacoherent3}.

+By consolidating recent hardware and compilation advances, this architecture demonstration lays the groundwork for further increases in scale towards large, fault-tolerant quantum computers.